mcr0403/mcr0403/README.md

 ### Hi there 👋

+I'm Duc.
+I'm recently graduated from FPT University

+  - 🌱 I’m currently learning manage time and improve all skills
+  - 🤔 I’m looking for help with coding, algorithm
+  - 📫 How to reach me: dinhducdh@gmail.com
+  - ⚡ Fun fact: I like fishing

+I belive that by training everyday i can become a good developer.
 <!--
 **mcr0403/mcr0403** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.